jammazwan/xbd_EIPdistributionComparison/NOTES.md

 Here's a summary I made from the two sources I have read on these 4 CBR EIPs.
 Hopefully it is close to correct.

-Please note that I was not always able to reconcile apparent differences between the Hophe/Woolf EIP book, and the Isben/Anstey Camel in Action book.
+Please note that I was not always able to perfectly reconcile apparent differences between the Hophe/Woolf EIP book, and the Isben/Anstey Camel in Action book.
 So I probably steered closer to the Camel In Action Book.
 Notable examples of differences include a deliberately articulated Control Channel for the Dynamic Router in the EIP book, but there may be others.

  * **RecipientList** - sends, doesn't receive reply.
 List determined by content of message.
  * **Multicast** - Like above, but sends as a request, receives reply.
 Typically consolidates replies with Aggregator.